 As a throwback to 1st Edition, Eladrin and Elves will get a +2 on Wisdom (Perception) rolls, and the distance modifier will be cut in half (rounded down as per usual).
 So if there is a sound from noise 110′ away, everyone else will have a -5 to their Wisdom (Perception) rolls while an elf will take only a -2.

 Half-elves will gain a +1 on Wisdom (Perception) rolls.

 Likewise in forest/nature, eladrin and elves will get a +2 on their Dexterity (Stealth) rolls.
 Half-elves will get a +1.

-Eladrin and elves get a +1 To Hit with Longsword, Longbow, and Shortbow.
+Eladrin and elves are Proficient in and get a +1 To Hit with Longsword, Longbow, and Shortbow.

-All elven characters are able to speak the following languages: elvish, gnome, halfling, goblin, hobgoblin, orcish, gnoll, and the “common tongue” of mankind.
+All elven characters are able to speak the following languages: elvish, gnome, halfling, goblin, hobgoblin, orcish, gnoll, and the “common tongue” of humankind.